StevenLie14/ObecityChecker/README.md

-# Obecity Level Classification – UAS Deployment
+# Obecity Level Classification

+## 📋 Project Overview

+This project demonstrates end-to-end MLOps practices by building, training, and deploying a machine learning model to classify obesity levels.
+The system predicts one of seven obesity categories based on demographic data, eating habits, and lifestyle factors.

-## Student Info
+## Student Information
 - **Name:** Steven Liementha
 - **NIM:** 2702265370
 - **Class:** LA09